- End of 2nd Half

 World Cup Qualification UEFA – Follow the Football match between Luxembourg and Netherlands live with Eurosport.
 The match starts at 04:00 on 14 November 2016.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Luc Holtz or Fred Grim?
+Who will come out on top in the battle of the managers Luc Holtz or Dick Advocaat?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Luxembourg and Netherlands?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.